 Is 21K recognised / affiliated?

 21K School has partnered with Stride, Inc. USA (formerly K12 Inc.) (NYSE: LRN) - world’s leading online school offering high-quality personalised learning programs for students.
-Since its inception, Students in India will partner with both Stride’s curriculum, and curriculum specifically from The Keystone School, an accredited private online school for students worldwide, in four core areas, including Specialised Programs for K-8 students, Career Readiness Programs, High school diploma pathway for students in grades 9-12 and a Dual Diploma Program for students pursuing a senior secondary certification in India.
+Students of 21K School will partner with both Stride’s curriculum, and curriculum specifically from The Keystone School, an accredited private online school for students worldwide., The Keystone School is accredited by Cognia and Middle States Association of Colleges and Schools' Commissions on Elementary and Secondary Schools, both of these are recognised in India and abroad.

 Will 21K provide the marks sheet and Transfer Certificate?